 2] Disable your Windows Firewall

-To do this, open the Control Panel in your Windows device.
+To do this, open the Control Panel on your Windows device.

 Once it opens, go to the upper right corner of the screen and make sure the View by option is set to Category.
-If it’s not so, then click the drop-down menu and select the Category option.
+If it’s not, click the drop-down menu and select the Category option.